tiradoe/movie-night-laravel/README.md

 [Docker](https://www.docker.com/get-started)

-- On Windows and Mac choose "Docker Desktop". \nOn Linux just use your distro's package manager and laugh at the GUI using n00bs.
+- On Windows and Mac choose "Docker Desktop".

+On Linux just use your distro's package manager and laugh at the GUI using n00bs.

 [Docker Compose](https://docs.docker.com/compose/install/)